mgrainger87/GenerativeCompilation/README.md

 With the rapid advancement of large language machine learning models, the boundaries of what these models can accomplish are continuously expanding.
 Traditionally, tasks like code compilation and optimization were exclusively the domain of dedicated software like compilers.
 This project aims to explore what large language models can achieve in the realm of code compilation and optimization.
 By pitting these models against traditional compilers, we can gauge the potential of AI in this domain, understand its limitations, and envision future collaboration between traditional software and AI models.

-While LLMs have been used in other software engineering domains like code completion and solving coding challenges, and in particular have been used to improve compiler error generation and correct errors in higher-level language code, this is the first time an LLM has been employed to generate and optimize assembly directly.
+While LLMs have been used in other software engineering domains like code completion [1] and solving coding challenges [2], and in particular have been used to improve compiler error generation and correct errors in higher-level language code, this is the first time an LLM has been employed to generate and optimize assembly directly.

+This project is a first step towards evaluating the ability of LLMs to generate machine-executable instructions.
+While it is unlikely that a LLM will replace a production C compiler, the potential for LLMs to compile code written in pseudo-language or in languages that are normally interpreted is intriguing.
+It is also possible to envision a world where new programming languages are prototyped using LLMs, allowing for more rapid iteration during the language design process.

 ## Approach

 The project's methodology can be broken down into the following steps:

 1. **Technique Identification:** Recognize simple optimization techniques typically employed by C compilers.
 [See prompt and response.](prompts/optimization_techniques.txt)
 2. **Problem Generation:** Leverage an LLM like GPT-4 to create coding challenges.
 Each challenge consists of a C compilation unit that is prime for optimization using the identified techniques.
+All of the problems use the same function signature.
 [See prompts.](prompts/problem_generation.txt)
 3. **Compilation with Clang:** Generate assembly code for the provided problems using Clang at various optimization settings, notably `-O0`, where optimizations are turned off.
 4. **Test Generation:** Task an LLM with creating tests for each coding problem.
 The correctness of the test cases are validated using both LLM-generated Python functions and the Clang-produced assembly.
 [See prompts.](prompts/test_case_generation.txt)
 5. **Optimization by LLM:** Ask the LLM to refine the unoptimized assembly churned out by Clang.
 The improved assembly is compiled, linked, and run against the generated tests.
 If errors occur, the LLM is given the error and asked to correct the assembly.
 [See sample prompts.](prompts/optimize_assembly.txt)
 6. **Direct Assembly Generation by LLM:** Without any guidance from Clang, the LLM is asked to produce its assembly for the problem.
 This assembly is compiled, linked, and run against the generated tests.
 If errors occur, the LLM is given the error and asked to correct the assembly.
 [See sample prompts.](prompts/generate_assembly.txt)
+	- **Note:** For a large proportion of the problems, GPT-4 was unable to generate correct assembly with the prompting methods used.
+As a result, results are not available for all optimization types.
+See [Future Directions](#future_directions) for ideas to elicit better results.
 7. **Performance Measurement:** The Clang-generated and LLM-produced assembly implementations are run using a test driver, and their CPU performance is measured.
 The test driver that runs the assembly a configurable number of times; for simple functions, a large number of iterations are used to reduce variance.
 8. **Performance Comparison:** Contrast the efficiency of each implementation to derive insights about the LLM's optimization capabilities.

 ## Language Models Used

-Throughout this project, different iterations of OpenAI's GPT series of technologies were evaluated:
+Throughout this project, different components of OpenAI's GPT series of technologies were evaluated:

 - **GPT-4:** This was the primary model used due to its advanced capabilities and the availability of its Advanced Data Analysis mode.
 - **GPT-3.5:** While it was tested, GPT-3.5 exhibited challenges in consistently reasoning about assembly language.
 We chose to focus on GPT-4.